 The syllabus enables learners to apply their accounting knowledge and understanding in order to analyse and present information, give reasoned explanations, and make judgements and recommendations.
 The syllabus covers topics such as the recording of financial information, accounting principles and control systems, and the preparation of final accounts for a variety of different organisations and businesses.
-Learners find out about raising capital by shares and loans, ratio analysis and cost accounting, and also study the preparation of cash flow statements, cash flow analysis, and standard costing and investment appraisal, among many other topics.
+Learners find out about raising capital by shares and loans, ratio analysis and cost accounting, and study the preparation of cash flow statements, cash flow analysis, and standard costing and investment appraisal, among many other topics.

 The syllabus covers a combination of theoretical and practical studies leading to an understanding of the biological molecules, cells, how organisms exchange substances with their environment and genetic information, variation and relationships between organisms.
 In the advanced subsidiary level the syllabus covers about the energy transfers in and between organisms, how organisms respond to changes in their internal and external environment, genetics, populations, evolution, ecosystems and the control of gene expression.

 The syllabus enables learners to understand and appreciate the nature and scope of business, and the role it plays in society.
 The syllabus covers economic, environmental, ethical, governmental, legal, social and technological issues, and encourages a critical understanding of organisations, the markets they serve and the process of adding value.
-Learners examine the management of organisations and, in particular, the process of decision-making in a dynamic external environment.
+Learners examine the management of organisations and, the process of decision-making in a dynamic external environment.

 The subject provides a thorough understanding of key concepts, an in-depth knowledge of chemistry’s most important themes and strong practical skills.
 Among other topics, the syllabus covers atoms and forces, experiments and evidence (evidence gained from observations and experiments to build models and theories), patterns in chemical behaviour and reactions, chemical bonds and energy changes.